 As memories fade, music sustains at a choir pairing Key Chorale singers with community elders

 Key Chorale singers perform with the Sarasota Orchestra, Sarasota Ballet and even the circus.
-But the singers say some of their most meaningful community work comes at these weekly practices, singing alongside older people with memory loss.
+But they say some of their most meaningful work comes at practices singing with the Wear Are My Keys choir.

 Bob Ferrell, 89, sings with all his heart alongside his wife Amy, 84.
 He has mild cognitive impairment, and tends to forget things.
 But not when he sings.